wendyyng/wendyyng/README.md

 -->

 <div align="justify">
-  I'm Wendy Ng, a software developer who thrives on the 'aha' moments in programming and is passionate about creating efficient, beautiful, and user-friendly web applications.
+  I'm Wendy Ng, a software developer who is passionate about creating efficient, beautiful, and user-friendly web applications.
 Originally from Malaysia, born in Japan, and having studied and worked in Canada, I bring a diverse perspective to my work.
 I speak English, Mandarin, and Japanese. <br><br>

 In my previous position as a frontend developer at PlaceSpeak, I led the homepage redesign, implemented complex client-requested features, and focused on UI/UX enhancements.
 I'm currently seeking a full-time position in web development where I can continue to grow and make a meaningful impact.
 Welcome to my GitHub profile!